HadleyLab/nicegui_chat/branding/COMPLETE_SUMMARY.md

 ## 🎯 Brand Success Criteria

-A successful MammoChat implementation should feel:
+A successful MammoChat™ implementation should feel:
 - ✅ Warm and welcoming (not cold/clinical)
 - ✅ Professional and trustworthy (medical credibility)
 - ✅ Modern and innovative (tech-forward)